kaespi/srfchwx/README.md

 SRF.ch
  ***
-A Firefox extension to display the URLs of video- and audio-files on the Swiss national radio and television webpage (www.srf.ch), using the new WebExtensions format
+A Firefox extension to display the URLs of video- and audio-files on the Swiss national radio and television webpage (www.srf.ch), using the new WebExtensions format.

+The extension is published on https://addons.mozilla.org/en-US/firefox/addon/srfch/.

 This extension simply extracts the URLs of the video- and audio-files on the SRF (Schweizer Radio und Fernsehen, Swiss german national television and radio) and the RSI (Radiotelevisione Svizzera, Swiss italian national television and radio) webpage, www.srf.ch and www.rsi.ch respectively.
 After right-clicking on a video or audio link (or a banner which this extension sometimes adds to the pages) you can start extracting/grabbing the corresponding URLs by clicking on the context menu entry ("Extract SRF/RSI URLs").
 If some URLs are then found an SRF/RSI icon will popup in the address bar of the browser.
 This one adds a dropdown menu from where you can copy the URLs by clicking on any of the dropdown entries.